thalkz/thalkz.com/pages/meijster_distance.md

 }
 ```

-Inside this loop, we will iterate over y for each rown, first from top to bottom.
+Inside this loop, we will iterate over y for each row, first from top to bottom.
 And for each pixel in the column:
 - if the current pixel is non-transparent, set the vertical distance to 0
 - otherwise, set it to 1 + the vertical distance of the pixel above